darumatic/apigee-cli/README.rst

                             Public Cloud only.
 Lists keys in a KeyValueMap scoped to an environment.
 KVM names are case sensitive. push (push-keyvaluemap)
-                            Magically Push KeyValueMap to Apigee.
+                            Push KeyValueMap to Apigee.
 This will create KeyValueMap/entries if they do not exist, update existing KeyValueMap/entries, and delete entries on
                             Apigee that are not present in the request body.